KriChau95/WordHuntSolver/README.md

 <img src ="https://github.com/KriChau95/WordHuntSolver/assets/140979138/23e3d896-49d2-48e7-bf2c-19c70323ec21" width = "960 alt = "Word_Hunt_Boards">

 This is a Python program that helps play the GamePigeon game Word Hunt.
 It takes in the 16 letters that form the 4x4 board as input in the terminal, and it:
-1. displays in the terminal a list of all the words that can be found on that board.
-Along with a each word, it provides coordinate (a,b) that represents the starting square of the word and a series of directions that indicate where to swipe to reach each subsequent letter in the word
+1. Displays in the terminal a list of all the words that can be found on that board.
+Along with a each word, it provides the coordinate (a,b) that represents the starting square of the word and a series of directions that indicate where to swipe to reach each subsequent letter in the word
-2. ceates a new pygame window that displays the Top 50 longest, highest-scoring words on the board in a visual format
+2. Creates a new pygame window that displays the Top 50 longest, highest-scoring words on the board in a visual format

 # 3. WordHuntStats.py